 Jim Sargent designed the layout for the front nine and took care of

 organizing work parties and assigning jobs.
 Ken Ebert was responsible for the watering

+system.
 Ev Sargent had her own method of fundraising.
 On weekends, she sold

 beer on the golf course and raised enough money to buy the first flags, tee markers and

 The New Liskeard Golf Club officially opened in 1968 with memberships

 of $50.00 to $70.00 being purchased by approximately 100 members.The original pro-shop was built in 1968.
 It housed the pro shop,

 storage and clubhouse for approximately two summers.

 In 1969-70, under the leadership of Gaetan Rivard, the clubhouse was